jonasgeiler/astro-html-minifier-next/README.md

 ```bash
 npx astro add astro-html-minifier-next
 ```
-If you prefer to install the integration manually instead, complete the following two steps:
+If you prefer to add the integration manually instead, complete the following two steps:
-1. Install the integration to your project’s dependencies using your preferred package manager.
+1. Install the package to your project’s dependencies using your preferred package manager.
    If you’re using npm or aren’t sure, run this in the terminal:
    ```bash